 When Should You Remortgage?

-Timing is crucial when it comes to remortgaging.
-Ideally, you should start looking at new deals around three to six months before your current deal expires.
+You should start looking at new deals three to six months before your current fixed or tracker rate expires, to avoid being moved onto your lender’s expensive standard variable rate.
 Most lenders allow you to lock in a rate up to six months in advance, which means you can secure a competitive deal well before you need it.

 Set a reminder for six months before your current deal ends.
 Most lenders let you lock in a new rate that far in advance, so if rates rise before your deal expires, you are already protected.
 If rates fall, some lenders will let you switch to the lower rate before completion.